Parsa-19/leet/README.md

-"## going to solve leetshit problems.."
+## going to solve leetshit problems..